$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies

-where all the other parts should be the identity.
-Note that this procedure really gives a homomorphism of matrix factorizations from $\widehat{u}_1$ to $\widehat{u}_2$.
 We note that this depends on the choice of the decomposition of $\sigma$ into transpositions.
-We \textit{choose} a certain decomposition in the following.
-We should point out that this choice only makes sense in a special case where the $n$-multitableaux $\vec{T}_1$ and $\vec{T}_2$ associated to $u_1$ and $u_2$ are of the \textit{same shape} $\vec{T}_1,\vec{T}_2\in\mathrm{Std}_1(\vec{\lambda})$ for some $\vec{\lambda}$.
-Moreover, since we always want to factor through an idempotent associated with something ``canonical'', we only fix such a decomposition for the special case where $\vec{T}_2=T_{\vec{\lambda}}$ (recall that $T_{\vec{\lambda}}$ was defined in Definition~\ref{defn-dominnancelambda}).
+We choose a certain decomposition in the following.
+We should point out that this choice only makes sense in a special case where the $n$-multitableaux $\vec{T}_1$ and $\vec{T}_2$ associated to $u_1$ and $u_2$ are of the same shape $\vec{T}_1,\vec{T}_2\in\mathrm{Std}_1(\vec{\lambda})$ for some $\vec{\lambda}$.
+Moreover, since we always want to factor through an idempotent associated with something ``canonical'', we only fix such a decomposition for the special case where $\vec{T}_2=T_{\vec{\lambda}}$ (recall that $T_{\vec{\lambda}}$ was defined in Definition \ref{defn-dominnancelambda}).